Je l'aime à mourir: Chart performance

-The promotional single debuted at number fifty-six on the Billboard Canadian Hot 100 for the week-ending 17 December 2011, thus becoming one of Shakira's highest debuts on the survey.
-It has also entered the French Airplay Top 200 where it received moderate airplay from Classic pop radio stations.
+The promotional single debuted at number fifty-six on the Billboard Canadian Hot 100 for the week-ending 17 December 2011, thus becoming one of Shakira's highest debuts on the chart.
+It also entered the French Airplay Top 200 where it received moderate airplay from Classic pop radio stations.
 In France, the song debuted at number one on the singles chart, selling 11,958 downloads, the song was number 1 in France for seven weeks.

 Music video

 An official video was released on 22 December 2011 on YouTube and VEVO, the cut is part of the DVD of the live album Live from Paris.
-This video was only available for France and Switzerland, but in early 2012 the video was available worldwide.
+The video was first available only in France and Switzerland, but in early 2012 the video was available worldwide.

 Live performances

-Shakira sang the song for the first time during the dates of the tour "The Sun Comes Out World Tour" in France and Switzerland (5 to 8 June 2011 and 11 to 14 June 2011).
+Shakira has performed the song live during The Sun Comes Out World Tour, El Dorado World Tour, and Las Mujeres Ya No Lloran Tour when in French-speaking countries.
 She also performed the song during the NRJ Music Award in France.
 This performance was similar to what she had done during the Latin Grammy in 2011; Shakira performed the song while playing an acoustic guitar version, mixing the original French lyrics with Spanish lyrics.